 We study effort and risk-taking behaviour in an economy with a continuum of principal-agent pairs where each agent exerts costly hidden effort.
-When the industry productivity is uncertain, agents have motivations to match the industry average effort, which results in contractual externalities.
-Contractual externalities have welfare changing effects when the information friction is correlated and the industry risk is not revealed.
-This is because principals do not internalize the impact of their choice on other principals' endogenous industry risk exposure.
-Relative to the second best, if the expected productivity is high, risk-averse principals over-incentivise their own agents, triggering a rat race in effort exertion, resulting in over-investment in effort and excessive exposure to industry risks relative to the second best.
-The opposite occurs when the expected productivity is low.
+Principals write contracts based on both absolute and relative performance evaluations (APE and RPE) to make individually optimal risk-return trade-offs but do not take into account their impact on endogenously determined aggregate variables.
+This results in contractual externalities when these aggregate variables are used as benchmarks in contracts.
+Contractual externalities have welfare changing effects when principals put too much weight on APE or RPE due to information frictions.
+Relative to the second best, if the expected productivity is high, risk-averse principals over-incentivise their own agents, triggering a rat race in effort exertion, resulting in over-investment in effort and excessive exposure to industry risks.
+The opposite occurs when the expected productivity is low, inducing pro-cyclical investment and risk-taking behaviours.